psenough/teach_yourself_demoscene_in_14_days/README.md

 ## Day 7 - Experiment

-Whether you're a musician, graphician or coder: there is one golden rule in the demoscene, don't be afraid to experiment.
+Whether you're a musician, graphician or coder there is one golden rule in the demoscene: Don't be afraid to experiment.
+I promise you on first hand experience that as long as you keep experimenting with things you will eventually release something you are truly proud of.
+So don't be afraid to experiment!

 Experiment with tools, experiment with ideas.

-Repurpose, remix, discuss things.
+Repurpose, remix, discuss things with others.

 Don't be afraid to fail, it's normal to fail, that's how you find interesting things, that's how you learn.
 So go forth and fail, fail hard, fail misserably, fail often, eventually you will succeed!

 Don't expect your first track to be great.
 Don't expect your first pixel graphics to look good.
 Don't expect your first demo to be any good.
 The first demos from 90% of sceners are a total load of crap!

-You should also be aware that it's quite common to get creative blocks or lose your motivation to do things from time to time.
+You should also be aware that it's quite common to get creative blocks or lose your motivation to do "demoscene things" from time to time.
 Just remember that demoscene is a hobby, you're free to do whatever you want at whatever pace you please.
 Some sceners take decades to release something, working on their masterpieces on and off!

-I promise you on first hand experience that as long as you keep experimenting you will eventually manage to release something you are truly proud of.
-So don't be afraid to experiment!

 At the end of day 7 you should now have a good grasp on the importance of experimenting with things.

 ## Day 8 - Achievable Goals

 As previously mentioned there are plenty of ways to make a demo.
-The only right way is your own way.
-The way that is most interesting and fun for you.
+The only "right way" is your own way, the one that is the most interesting and fun for you.

-That being said, an effective rule to ensure a release is to aim for achievable goals.
-If you are not reasonable with your capabilities you'll soon find yourself demotivated and fail to meet the deadline.
-For most projects it's always better to start small and build on top of what you already have working.
+That being said, an effective rule to ensure a release will be released is to aim for achievable goals.

+If you are not reasonable with your goals you'll soon find yourself demotivated and failing to meet the deadline.
+For most projects it's better to start small and build on top of what you already have working.

 If you have no idea where to start here are a few pointers:
 * Some people try to replicate some effects after seeing something interesting on other demos, movies, adverts or nature.
 Building up a batch of different effects which can later be adapted to match a track.